 It wasn’t until 2015 that the state of Minnesota’s Olmstead Plan became official.
 This is Minnesota’s plan to ensure that people with disabilities are living, learning, working, and enjoying life in the most integrated setting.
 If you’re counting, that’s 25 years after the passage of the ADA and 16 years after the Supreme Court’s Olmstead decision.
 We finally have a plan.

 For Upstream Arts, 2018-19 is The Year of Voice and Choice.
 Why?
 Because as a community we can, and should, do better in allowing individuals with disabilities to lead more self-determined lives.
 It’s not easy.
 Let me repeat, it’s not easy.
 And it takes practice.
 It IS a practice.

 Over the last year and a half, we have been developing a programming and training we call The Art of Voice and Choice, exploring Person Centered Planning and Informed Choice (guiding principles of the Olmstead Plan).
-In addition to teaching vital self-advocacy skills to its participants, the program challenges educators, director support professionals, program managers, administrators, family and caregivers, and most importantly ourselves, to think differently about how we provide support in a way that honors the opinions and life choices of the individuals we support.
+In addition to teaching vital self-advocacy skills to its participants, the program challenges educators, direct support professionals, program managers, administrators, family and caregivers, and most importantly ourselves, to think differently about how we provide support in a way that honors the opinions and life choices of the individuals we support.